becketalservices/beas-cnx-cloud/Azure/Readme.md

 ### 1.1.1 Create Resource Group

-To group our infrastructure, I recommend to create an own resource group.
+To group our infrastructure, I recommend to create a separate resource group.

 **Azure Portal**